mhvwerts/randommw/README.md

 ### `void RanNormalSetSeedZig(int *piSeed, int cSeed)`

 Initialize the ziggurat algorithm and set the random seed for the underlying random number generator.
-At present, only the default MWC8222 PRNG is supported.
+At present, only the MWC_52 and MWC8222 PRNGs are supported.
 The random seed is set via `piSeed` and `cSeed`, where `piSeed` points to an array of integers whose length is given by `cSeed`.

 The default MWC8222 PRNG is initialized based on a single 32-bit unsigned integer seed.
 There are three cases:
 - `cSeed == 0` and/or `piSeed == NULL` (pointer undefined).
 The value of the random seed is set to `0`.
 - `cSeed == 1`.
 Then, `piSeed` should point to a (signed) integer containing the seed value, which can be negative.
 (Internally, the 32-bit signed integer is used as a 32-bit unsigned integer, but no bit is lost.)
 - `cSeed == 256` (the value of `MWC_R`). *Untested*. `piSeed` is a 256-element integer array that completely defines the state of the random number generator.
 This may be used to restart the PRNG at a precise point, after a long run.

-For randomly seeding the MWC8222 PRNG, we can use the conventional method using the system time (not entirely recommended in a multiprocessing environment, but good enough for now).
+For randomly seeding the MWC8222 and derived MWC_52 PRNGs, we can use the conventional method using the system time (not entirely recommended in a multiprocessing environment, but good enough for now).
 This may be done as follows.

 ```c
 #include <time.h>